There are no required readings for today’s lesson, but if you’re keen to learn more, check out the other resources listed under Lesson 3

 Acknowledgements: Today’s lecture is adapted from the excellent R for Excel users course by Julia Stewart Lowndes and Allison Horst.

 We’re going to collaborate with a partner to set up a new repository.
-First sit back and watch as we demo, then you will get sent to a breakout room with a partner and get to practice.
+First sit back and watch as we demo, then you will pair up with a partner and get to practice.

 Partner 1